Recording of the

 now available to stream!

-Join us on October 7, 2021, for the City of Fort Collins’ 2021 Business Appreciation Celebration as we gather virtually to speak on the topic of mental health and our business community.
+Thank you for joining the City of Fort Collins’ 2021 Business Appreciation Celebration as we gathered virtually to speak on the topic of mental health and our business community.
 We believe healthy minds mean healthy business.

 Meet Our Keynote, Marah Lidey

 Marah Lidey is the Co-Founder and Co-CEO of Shine.
 She’s earned a spot in Forbes’ 30 Under 30 for Consumer Technology and has been featured in Vanity Fair as one of the most successful Black women entrepreneurs who have raised venture capital, and in 2020 she was featured in Marie Claire for her work at Shine on inclusive mental health.
 Marah previously led product and digital marketing at companies like American Express, Viacom, and Autotrader.
 Marah currently lives in Atlanta with her partner and young daughter and enjoys bike rides on the Atlanta Beltline and backyard crab boils with her family in Savannah.

 Healthy minds, healthy business

 A survey by the Harvard Business Review showed that 85% of employees feel like their wellbeing has declined since the pandemic began.
 According to the CDC, communities of color are also disproportionately impacted by this increase in mental health conditions.